davidgasquez/handbook/content/concepts.md

   * Having multiple parts also allows systems to develop emergent properties.
 * Responsiveness.
 Know what the system is doing and make the feedback loop fast.
 * Some systems might benefics of being distributed

+## Incentives

+Incentives matter.
+Everything around you is driven by incentives.
+There are rarely true "irrational" decisions.
+If a decision looks irrational to you, it's most likely because you don't truly understand the incentives driving that person.